blahcat/blahcat.github.io/_posts/2017-08-14-a-primer-to-windows-x64-shellcoding.md

 So the basic idea now, to reproduce the same steps that we did in the last part, but from our shellcode.
 So we need:

- 1. A pointer to `System` `nt!_EPROCESS` structure, and save the token
+ 1. A pointer to `System` `EPROCESS` structure, and save the token (located at offset +0x348)
- 1. Look for our "new" process (`cmd.exe` is a good target) EPROCESS structure
+ 1. Look up for the current process `EPROCESS` structure
  1. Overwrite its token with `System`'s
  1. Profit!

 ## Getting the current process structure address

-Pointers to process structures on Windows are stored in a linked list.
-If we have the address of one, we can "scroll" back and forward to discover the others.
+Pointers to process structures on Windows are stored in a doubly linked list (see the member `ActiveProcessLinks` of `nt!_EPROCESS` in `kd`).
+If we have the address to one process, we can "scroll" back and forward to discover the others.
+But first, we need to get the address of at the least one process in the kernel.

 This is exactly the purpose of the routine `nt!PsGetCurrentProcess`, but since we can't call it directly (thank you ASLR), we can still check what is it doing under the hood: